rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

     Fairest intragroup pairing solution

-Notice that with such a small group, the brute force approach testing all 945 potential pairings takes only about four seconds.
+Notice that with such a small group, the brute force approach testing all 945 potential pairings takes only about four seconds (see Line 15 in :numref:`classmates2`).
 We may nevertheless try to reduce this runtime figure by using a smart fairness enhancing solver.

 Using a fairness enhancing solver
 `````````````````````````````````